 The weirdest thing of all, though, is that writer/director/producer/star Alfred Eaker makes it all work in ways that are wild and wonderful, weird and whacked out.
 "W: The Movie" is as much performance art, not surprising given Eaker's background in the art form, and experimental cinema.
 Despite, or perhaps because of, having an obviously modest production budget, Eaker has flung his production design far out into the cinematic universe with make-up and costuming, set design and cinematography that paint broad and colorful strokes of cinematic and political imagery.
 "W: The Movie" is destined to be the kind of film that is interpreted, re-interpreted and over-analyzed with Eaker's abundance of psychedelic goings on.

 Never have I felt the desire to call such a strange and mind-altering film a thing of true beauty, but "W: The Movie" is truly a beautiful film that will envelope your senses, stimulate your mind and question your beliefs.

 "W: The Movie" has its official premiere at the New York International Film Festival on March 20, 2009 at 10pm.
-For more information on the film, visit its website.

 © Written by Richard Propes